EllenB/lakes-bang/README.md

 **Work in progress.**

-This work is in collaboration with the other team members of Bangalore West.
+This work is in collaboration with the other team members of Bangalore West (add names).

 [00_west_lakes_explore.ipynb](00_west_lakes_explore.ipynb) - IN PROGRESS - To add Google Colab link